opendocsg/slw-judgments-backfill/2005_SGCA_35/report.md

 21     On the first issue, _ie_ , the natural and ordinary meaning of the impugned words, it was contended that Mr David Ban had said that the appellant was acting in a perverse, malicious and deliberately obstructive and oppressive manner, with no concern as to the prejudice he was causing NatSteel or the massive detriment to small shareholders awaiting their dividends.

 22     Is that the proper meaning of the impugned words?
-This court has ruled in _Microsoft Corporation v SM Summit Holdings Ltd_ [1999] 4 SLR 529 at [53] that:
+This court has ruled in _Microsoft Corporation v SM Summit Holdings Ltd_ <span class="citation">[1999] 4 SLR 529</span> at [53] that:

  The principles applicable in determining the natural and ordinary meaning of the words complained of in a defamation action are well-established.
 The court decides what meaning the words would have conveyed to an ordinary, reasonable person using his general knowledge and common sense ...
 The test is an objective one: it is the natural and ordinary meaning as understood by an ordinary, reasonable person, not unduly suspicious or avid for scandal.
 The meaning intended by the maker of the defamatory statement is irrelevant.
 Similarly, the sense in which the words were actually understood by the party alleged to have been defamed is also irrelevant.
 Nor is extrinsic evidence admissible in construing the words.
 The meaning must be gathered from the words themselves and in the context of the entire passage in which they are set out.
 The court is not confined to the literal or strict meaning of the words, but takes into account what the ordinary, reasonable person may reasonably infer from the words.
 The ordinary, reasonable person reads between the lines.